 It’s not always a good idea to refinance a mortgage loan.
 Here are a few reasons it may be more harmful to refinance:

 - Think twice before you refinance to consolidate debt.
 Paying off debt with money you get from a refinance can set your home up as collateral, which could result in you losing your home.

 - Don’t refinance into a longer loan for a lower payment.
-You end up paying more over time.
+Not only does refinancing take so long but you may end up paying more over time.